 Remus does make a reference to the Order members being picked off “one-by-one”.
 That fits.

-And for that matter, how many “hit wizards” and Aurors does the DMLE employ?
+And for that matter, how many “hit wizards” and Aurors does the DMLE employ during VoldWar I?
 I doubt it added up to 100.

 There just aren’t as many Giants.
 (And he ended up with no more than two of them in the end.)

-There probably are more werewolves (how many must Greyback and his pack have created over the last dozen years?), but they are still only really useful once a month, and while transformed they’re as dangerous to the DEs as they are to everyone else — and they’d now lost their leader.
+There are probably more werewolves than there were in ’81 (how many must Greyback and his pack have created over the last dozen years?), but they are still only really useful once a month, and while transformed they’re as dangerous to the DEs as they are to everyone else — and with Greyback’s capture at the end of HBP, they’d now lost their leader.

-We now know where he kept the Inferi.
-If Harry would pull his head out and tell somebody, they could clear that nest out right now.
+We also now know where he kept the Inferi.
+If Harry would pull his head out and tell somebody, they could clear that nest out over the summer.
 In fact, Harry could have reasonably trusted that piece of information to Scrimgeour and let the Ministry get the glory of having actually done something productive for a change.
-(Or trade the information for turning Stan Shunpike loose — although the more I think about it, the more likely it seems to me that Shunpike had been recruited.
+(Or trade the information for turning Stan Shunpike loose — although the more I think about it, the more likely it seems to me that Shunpike had indeed been recruited by the DEs.
 He was in a good position to pass information on peoples’ movements.)

 However; as I say, I don’t think we’d ever gotten any indication that the last time round he had the Dementors.